maryafor/maryafor/README.md

 - 👋 Hi, I’m @maryafor
 - 👀 I’m interested in web development
-- 🌱 I’m currently pursuing Msc.
-Computer Science
+- 🌱 I’m a graduate in computer science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me maryafor11@gmail.com